Few tales are as well-known as the story of Odysseus and The Cyclops.

 As morning arrives, the Cyclops savors two more of Odysseus’ crew members as breakfast before he heads out to the pasture; subsequently blocking the cave entrance once again behind him.

 Odysseus and his remaining crew come up with a plan to blind the Cyclops.
+In the first part of this plan, Odysseus tells the cyclops that his name is “Nobody”.

-They sharpen a large stick at one end and heat it in the fire until it’s glowing red.
+They then sharpen a large stick at one end and heat it in the fire until it’s glowing red.
 When Polyphemus returns that night, they offer him wine as a peace offering.
 He gets drunk quickly and falls asleep.
 Odysseus and his crew then shove the hot stick into Polyphemus’s eye.

 The Cyclops wakes up in agony, screaming and tearing at his eye.
 His cries echo through the cave and wake up the other Cyclopes who live on the island.
 They ask him what’s wrong and he tells them that “Nobody” has hurt him.
 They tell him to go back to sleep and stop making such a fuss.